f5alliances/f5_provisioner/README.md

 ## So What?

-With F5 Automation provisioner, you will get a sandbox illustrated as below:
+With F5 Automation provisioner, you are provided an AWS sandbox fully configured as below:
 ![f5 diagram](images/f5topology.png)

 You can use it to: